Transmission Repair And Cost

 Burning Odor

-It’s never a good sign if you start noticing a burning smell emanating from your car.
+It’s never a positive sign if you start noticing a burning smell emanating from your car.
 As we mentioned earlier, a shortage of fluid can cause your transmission to overheat.
 When there’s a small amount left, it can burn, emitting a distinctive, sweet-smelling burning odor.

 Gear Slippage